 Communicating with Empathy

-Empathic conversations can bring clarity to other people’s needs and help solidify your relationships.
-They can also build trust, improve negotiations, and help you find customer-focused solutions.
+Every day, you have opportunities to create more meaningful connections with others by using empathy during your discussions.
+Using empathy in your conversations can help you build stronger, more meaningful relationships.
 This tool provides practical tips for being more empathetic during discussions and offers questions to help you reflect on how you can build your sense of empathy.
 It also includes scenarios to help you practice having more empathic conversations with others.

 Communicating Within Teams

 This module describes various communication methods of communication that can be used to effectively communicate within teams.
 This module covers everything from the traditional methods of memos and progress reports to more contemporary methods like videoconferencing and group collaboration software that make communication with geographically dispersed members or virtual teams possible.

 Communication Strategies: Targeting Patients and Multiple Audiences

 The marketing department is responsible for developing and implementing effective marketing strategies for products and services, which are carried out in the marketplace by deploying a marketing mix of coordinated promotional and communications efforts.
 The marketing mix and how its elements are marshalled and coordinated is laid out in the marketing plan.

 This module describes those marketing mix elements designed to reach and persuade patient/consumer target markets and those that target both patients and providers, including direct mail, web-based and social media channels.

 Communication Strategies: Targeting Providers

 The marketing department is responsible for developing and implementing effective marketing strategies for products and services, which are carried out in the marketplace by deploying a marketing mix of coordinated promotional and communications efforts.
 The marketing mix - and how its elements are marshalled and coordinated - is laid out in the marketing plan.
 Based on the plan's research and situational analysis, the department sets objectives, and establishes a strategy, including the tactical decisions of how best to use the marketing mix elements.